Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

 5. Fixes for camera and microphone names not showing correctly after permissions are granted on Android.
     - GH Issue: https://github.com/Azure/Communication/issues/46
 6. Fixes for calling sdk not refreshing the token correctly.
+7. Fixes issue where incoming video from Pixel devices, shows distorted.
+Now if the incoming video is rendered in a small screen such as in a portrait mode mobile browser, then the incoming video will not show distorted.
+But if the incoming video is rendered on a big screen like desktop where the video renderer can be big, then video artifacts may still show.

 #### Other changes
 1. Documentation updates